Mary Bruce (journalist)

-Mary Bruce is an American TV journalist working at ABC News as the network's Chief White House correspondent based in Washington, D.C..
+Mary Bruce is an American TV journalist working at ABC News as the network's Chief White House correspondent based in Washington, D.C.
 She covers politics, presidential administrations, and elections.
 Her reports can be seen on Good Morning America, ABC World News Tonight, Nightline, and 20/20.
 She serves as a fill-in anchor on GMA, World News Tonight, and regularly appears on ABC News Live programs and ABC News Radio.

 Early life and education

-Born in Washington, D.C., Bruce enrolled in the National Cathedral School and graduated with a high school diploma.
-She then attended Washington University in St. Louis and graduated with a bachelor's degree in history and Spanish.
+Born in Washington, D.C., United States, Bruce enrolled in the National Cathedral School and graduated with a high school diploma.
+She attended Washington University in St. Louis, where she wrote and edited the student newspaper, and graduated with a bachelor's degree in history and Spanish.